ostrgard/strapi-path-utils/README.md

 # What's this?

-Strapi is pretty sweet right?
+Strapi is sweet, right?
+But if you're building your typical corporate website with Strapi, you'll need some pretty basic things, that are more readily available in other more traditional content management systems: paths for content and the ability to draft and preview without publishing.

-Wrapping your Strapi controller and model with these utility functions will get you **generated infinitely nested paths** with **redirects**, **publish status** and **preview logic** for each entity of this type.
+These utility helps you get those things by wrapping your Strapi controller and model.
+Doing so will get you **generated infinitely nestable paths and pages** with **managed redirects**, **publish status** and **preview fetch logic** for each entity of this type.

-**Guide**: Add button that link admin entries to the frontend.
-(Coming up)
+Coming up: **Guide**: Add buttons that link admin entries to the frontend.

-**Guide**: Add static site build status for each entry into Strapi's interface.
+Coming up: **Guide**: Add static site build status (like gatsby or next) for each entry into Strapi's interface.
 Automatically link to preview page if current entry is being generated.
-(Coming up)

 ### Nested paths with redirects
 - Generates a `path` for each entry.